Yorkshire's Michelin Star restaurants

 - In 2016, the Asda Women’s Tour de Yorkshire become one of the most lucrative women’s cycle race in the world, offering financial parity as the men with a total of £50,000 to individuals and teams, and the same media coverage as the men.

 - Tour de Yorkshire 2017 went to Bridlington, Scarborough, Tadcaster, Harrogate, Bradford and Fox Valley, Sheffield ran from Friday, April 28 to Sunday, April 30.

-- Yorkshire is also set to host 2019 UCI Road World Cycling Championships.
+- Yorkshire hosted the 2019 UCI Road World Cycling Championships in September.